Mark Sargent (flat Earth proponent): Early life

-He worked in information technology in Colorado, and relocated to Washington in 2015.
+Mark Sargent worked in information technology in Colorado, and relocated to Washington in 2015.
 As of 2021, he lives on Whidbey Island.

 Sargent has been a competitive video game player, winning one virtual pinball tournament, and has worked as a software analyst, but has no scientific background.

-Flat-Earth beliefs and influence
+Flat Earth beliefs and influence

 In 2015, Sargent released a series of videos he created on YouTube called Flat Earth Clues, which questioned the accepted shape of the Earth.
-The series attracted two million views, propelling the rise of the modern flat-Earth movement.
+The series attracted two million views, propelling the rise of the modern flat Earth movement.

 Sargent works to convince others that the Earth is a flat disk, with a giant wall of ice around the circumference.
 An indestructible dome is claimed to be attached to the rim, making it a closed system.
 He claims that stars and planets are not physical places but simply lights attached to the dome.
-Sargent alleges all world governments have been lying about the shape of the planet, and that NASA faked the Apollo program as well as all other space exploration programs.
+Sargent states that all world governments have been lying about the shape of the planet, and that NASA faked the Apollo program as well as all other space exploration programs.